l-teefah/l-teefah/README.md

   Exploring cloud technologies and real-world data solutions.

 - [**Python Projects**](https://github.com/l-teefah/Python):
-  Scripting, data analysis, and automation using Python!
+  Scripting, data analysis, and automation using Python.

 ---

 ### 👩‍💻 About Me

-- 📊 **Profession:** Service Operations Analyst
+- 📊 **Profession:** Service Operations Analyst.
 - 📝 **Bio:** Data Enthusiast interested in learning new skills and always seeking out learning opportunities.
-- 🧵 **Fun Fact:** I used to own a fashion business designing clothes for all genders!
+- 🧵 **Fun Fact:** I used to own a fashion business designing clothes for all genders.
 - 🍲 **Hobbies:** Sewing, exploring new cuisines, movies, and solving algebra problems.

 ---